Are heuristic switches necessary to control dissipation in modern smoothed particle hydrodynamics ?: Introduction

-In this work, we carry out a suite of SPH simulations using a SPH formulation distinct from that of \cite{sandnes2025}, with two goals: (i) independently validate the performance of the slope-limited reconstruction (SLR) technique and (ii) refine it where beneficial.
-Our test suite includes several benchmarks considered by \cite{sandnes2025} as well as additional problems that probe shear- and turbulence-dominated regimes.
-We pay particular attention to turbulent flows, where excessive artificial dissipation is especially detrimental.
+In this work, we carried out a suite of SPH simulations using a SPH formulation distinct from that of \cite{sandnes2025}, with two goals: (i) to independently validate the performance of the slope-limited reconstruction (SLR) technique; and (ii) to refine it where it can prove beneficial.
+Our test suite included several benchmarks considered by \cite{sandnes2025} as well as additional problems that probe shear- and turbulence-dominated regimes.
+We have paid particular attention to turbulent flows, where excessive artificial dissipation is especially detrimental.

 This article is organized as follows.
-Section 2 summarizes the different AV schemes currently used to handle dissipation in, as well as our proposed methods.
-Section 3 presents various tests comparing the performance of these AV schemes.
-Section 4 is entirely dedicated to the study of subsonic turbulence, and how the AV schemes influence SPH's ability to resolve it.
-The schemes that offer the best balanced results across all tests are ranked in Section 5.
-Finally, the Conclusions discuss the main findings of our work, the recommended AV setting, and future prospects.
+Section~\ref{sec:sphflavor} summarizes the different dissipation schemes currently used to handle dissipation in, as well as our proposed methods.
+Section~\ref{sec:tests} presents various tests comparing the performance of these schemes.
+Section~\ref{sec:turbulence} is entirely dedicated to the study of subsonic turbulence and how the dissipation schemes influence SPH's ability to resolve it.
+The methods that offer the best balanced results across all tests are ranked in Sect.~\ref{sec:optimalAV}, where the potential disadvantages of SLR schemes are also outlined and discussed.
+Finally, in Sect.~\ref{sec:conclusions}, we discuss our main findings, along with the recommended shock-capturing setting and future prospects.